jaflesch/ts-pokeapi/docs/docs/guides/contributing.md

 My goal with this project is to help as many people as possible, in some way, to have a better experience manipulating data in the Pokémon universe, whether in games or with other renowned APIs, such as PokéAPI.

 Therefore, your feedback is extremely important!
-It is only in this way that I will know if I am on the right path and where I can improve and contribute even more to this community. 💙
+It is only in this way that I will know if we are on the right path and where we can improve and contribute even more to this community. 💙

 Did you like TS-PokéAPI?
 [Consider giving us a star 🌟](https://github.com/jaflesch/ts-pokeapi)